Nijaat

-After many years PTV Home Reshowned it From 16 May 2020, Daily at 12.00 P.M in PTV Gold Hour.
+PTV Home aired it again from 16 May 2020 daily at 12.00 P.M in PTV Gold Hour.

 Plot

-This drama is based on the interwinding stories of three families in a village in Sindh, Pakistan: Zareena, a health worker, and her family; Sajida and Huzoor Bakhsh, who have so many children that Sajida has very poor health; and Ali Asad, a local government worker (Assistant Commissioner), and his wife Tania.
-The drama follows their hopes and frustrations as they strive for a better future while trying not to sacrifice the past.
+This drama is based on the interwinding stories of three families in a village in Sindh, Pakistan: Zareena, a health worker, and her family; Huzoor Bakhsh and Sajida, who has had so many children that she has very poor health; and Ali Asad, an Assistant Commissioner and his wife Tania.
+The drama follows their hopes and frustrations as they strive for a better future while trying to hang on to the past.

-Cast and Characters
+Cast and characters

 Music

 The background score is composed by Arshad Mehmood.
 The drama features the following songs:

 Social Impact

 A study was undertaken to evaluate the social impact of this drama on contract to Johns Hopkins University/Population Communication Services (JHU/PCS) by Aftab Associates (Pvt.)
 Ltd., Lahore, Pakistan.
 The support for this study was provided by International Development Research Center (IDRC), Canada.
 The usefulness of findings from qualitative evaluations of 'Nijaat' (and Alang-Alang in Indonesia) has led to further collaborations between JHU/PCS and filmmakers.
-The screenplay was written by renowned playwright Asghar Nadeem Syed.